Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

-Here, the customer talks about pleased with the purchase.
-However, there's a lack variety of games. in the 3rd document, it seems like customer is unhappy about the battery life of the headset which they felt it was too short.
+Here, the customer talks about the gaming aspect of the VR headset.

 ```python